+Please consider your individual situation, keeping the safety of your student in mind.
 If the school bus is late or doesn’t show up at the expected time during inclement weather, it is recommended to not wait longer than 30 minutes.
-If your child’s school bus does not show up at the expected time, you may call the school or DoDEA-E transportation office (0611) 705-337-2251 to check the status.
-Please consider your individual situation, keeping the safety of your student in mind.
-Remember, parents should not leave younger children unattended at bus stops.
-Always comply with child supervision guidelines.
-In addition, further caution by parents is recommended during inclement weather.
+You may want to call the school or DoDEA-E transportation office (0611) 705-337-2251 to check the status if you have not received an ALERT notification.
+Always comply with child supervision guidelines and do not leave younger children unattended at bus stops.

-All student absences are considered on a case by case basis.
-School buses exercise extreme caution in all situations, particularly those involving inclement weather.
-Sponsors may be aware of situations and circumstances and apply common sense in their situation for the safety of their children.
-The school will be notified if your child’s bus is running late.
-In these cases, the child will not be considered tardy.
+All student absences during inclement weather are considered on a case by case basis.
+The school will be notified if your child’s bus is running late and in these cases, the child will not be considered tardy.

-According to the Housing Office handbook, “In snowy weather, residents are responsible for the removal of snow and ice from entrance areas, steps, porches, driveways and sidewalks in the front and rear of their buildings and will clear walkways daily.
-Snow and ice on entrance areas and walkways shall be removed no later than 7 a.m.
-Snow shovels and salt/sand are available in the Self-Help Store.
-Snow and ice shall be removed prior to sprinkling salt.”
+According to the Housing Office handbook, in snowy weather, residents are responsible for the removal of snow and ice from entrance areas, steps, porches, driveways and sidewalks in the front and rear of their buildings and will clear walkways daily.
+Snow shovels and sand are available in the on-post Self-Help Stores.

 If you get injured after slipping and falling off-post during inclement weather, contact the local German emergency services right away by dialing 112 for the fire department and ambulance or 110 for the Polizei.

-- Check the Weather: Check the weather along your route and when possible, delay your trip if bad weather is expected.
+- Check the Weather: Check the weather along your route and when possible, stay home or delay your trip if bad weather is expected.

 - Stay Connected: Before hitting the road, notify others and let them know your route, destination and estimated time of arrival.